shpatrickguo/bitgrit/BCG - Data Science & Advanced Analytics/README.md

 Historical pricing data: variable and fixed pricing data etc Churn indicator: whether each customer has churned or not These datasets are otherwise identical and have historical price data and customer data (including churn status for the customers in the training data).

+## 3: Feature Engineering
+**Objectives:**
+- What key drivers of churn could be for our client
+- Build the features in order to get ready to model

+Feature engineering is one of the keys to unlocking predictive insight through mathematical modeling.
+Based on the data that is available and was cleaned, identify what  could be drivers of churn for our client and build those features to later use in your model.